aethernet/balena-preload-test/readme.md

 1. run `extractApp.mjs`

-- Images `name` will be taken from the `apps.json` and translation to image hash will be done using the `repositories.json` from the assets
+- Images `name` will be taken from the `apps.json`
-- All `layers` and metadata for all images will be extracted to the `out` folder.
+- Images assets will be downloaded in the `in/images` folder
+- A docker folder structure will be created in out folder
+- Assets will be processed and place where they should
+- Persmissions will be set on those files (might require sudo)
-- A snippet of `repositories.json` will be copied for each images as `_imageHash_.repositories.json` in the out folder
+- Snippets of `repositories.json` will be created for each images as `_imageHash_.repositories.json` in the out folder
 - `apps.json` will be copied from `in` to `out`
+- The whole `out` folder will be put into a `tarball`
 ## Inject to a balenaos `.img`

 1. Mount the two partitions (`resin-data` and `resin-boot`) from balenaos inflated, expanded image (cf `resizeBalenaOsPartition.md` for details)